yousefelassal/quote-cron/README.md

 > The foolish man seeks happiness in the distance, the wise grows it under his feet.

 > The most precious gift we can offer anyone is our attention.
 When mindfulness embraces those we love, they will bloom like flowers.

+> As you think, so shall you become.